Agencies are required to make public access determinations for records at the time of transfer of the records to State Records' custody.

 • ongoing commercial confidentiality

-• legislative requirements (although these requirements may only apply to current information assets, not indefinitely)
+• legislative requirements (although these requirements may only apply to current records, not indefinitely)

 A public access determination that restricts access to items in our custody does not prevent a person from applying to the agency for access.